 Try these quick and easy snack ideas

 Avocado is a rich source of healthy fats.
-Choose wholemeal,multigrain or rye bread as these are higher in fibre with a lower GI than other breads like Turkish.
+Choose multigrain bread varieties as these are higher in fibre with a lower GI than other breads.

 Choose low fat dips such as cottage cheese, hummus, tomato salsa, and tzatziki.
-Avoid creamy dips like French onion or cheese and chives.
+Limit creamy dips like French onion or cheese and chives.

 Having a serve of fruit for morning or afternoon tea can help you get the recommended 2 serves of fruit a day.